OpenTSDB/opentsdb.net/docs/source/api_http/search/lookup.rst

    :widths: 10, 5, 5, 45, 10, 5, 5, 15

    "query", "String", "Required", "A lookup query as defined below.", "", "m", "", "tsd.hbase.rpcs{type=*}" "useMeta", "Boolean", "Optional", "Whether or not to use the meta data table or the raw data table.
-The raw table will be much slower.", "False", "use_meta", "", "True"
+The raw table will be much slower.", "true", "use_meta", "", "false"
    "limit", "Integer", "Optional", "The maximum number of items returned in the result set.", "25", "", "", "100" "startIndex", "Integer", "Optional", "Ignored for lookup queries, always the default.", "0", "", "", "10"